GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ### Layout

-Before we do anything else to this plan, let's set up the page and figure out what scale it's going to be.
+Before we do anything else to this plan, let's set up a page for it and figure out what scale it should be.
 To create a **new page layout**, click the '+' to the right of the viewport tabs at the bottom left of the screen.
 Make an A3 layout in landscape format, called "Plan".

 ![new layout dialog](images/13-1/layout-dialog.png#img-full)
 *New Layout Options*

-You'll see a page with "Detail View" of your model from the top.
+You'll see a page with a "Detail View" of your model from the top.

-Now we want to rotate our plan 90 degrees so it fits nicely on our landscape-oriented page, but rather then changing our actual geometry, let's just change the way we look at it in this drawing.
+Now we want to rotate our plan 90 degrees so it fits nicely on our landscape-oriented page, but rather then changing our actual geometry, let's just change the way we look at it on this page.
 We do this by changing the **Construction Plane**, or **CPlane**.
 Creating a CPlane lets us define a **new coordinate system**, moving the origin of our model and rotating the X, Y and Z axes.
 You've actually already moved between CPlanes, when switching between Top, Front, and Right views; each of these has its own coordinate system, letting you draft in different orientations.

 Double-click in the Detail View to enter your model space, zoom in to your floor plan, and use the `CPlane` command.
 Choose "3Point" in the command prompt, and click near the bottom-right corner of your building to set the origin of your new coordinate system.
 Next you'll be prompted to set the direction of the X axis.
 We want this CPlan rotated 90 degrees, so instead of being to the right, we want X to be "up", in what's normally the Y direction.
 Click somewhere "above" your new origin to set the X axis, and then hit `enter` to accept the default Y direction (which will now be pointing to the left).

 ![creating a new cplane](images/13-1/create-cplane.gif#img-full) *Creating a New Construction Plane*

-So far the only thing that has visibly changed is the grid representing your CPlane, with its red and green lines representing the X and Y axes, respectively.
+So far the only thing that has visibly changed is the grid representing your CPlane, with its red and green lines for the X and Y axes.
 To rotate your view to match the CPlane, use `SetView`, and choose "CPlane" in the command prompt, followed by "Top."

 ![rotating the view](images/13-1/set-view.gif#img-full)
 *Rotating the View*